-Benefit Description You Pay Maternity care (cont.)
-High Option Standard Option Breastfeeding support, supplies and counseling for each birth.
-Nothing Nothing Note: Here are some things to keep in mind: Nothing Nothing You do not need to precertify your vaginal delivery; see page 9 for other circumstances, such as extended stays for you or your baby.
-You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
-We will extend your inpatient stay if medically necessary.
-We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+Benefit Description You Pay Maternity care High Option Standard Option Complete maternity (obstetrical) care, such as: Prenatal care Screening for gestational diabetes for pregnant women 24 weeks.
+Delivery Postnatal care Nothing Nothing Breastfeeding support, supplies and counseling for each birth.
+Nothing Nothing Note: Here are some things to keep in mind: Nothing Nothing You do not need to precertify your vaginal delivery; see page 15 for other circumstances, such as extended stays for you or your baby.
+You may remain in the begnital up to 48 hours after • You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+We will extend your inpatient stay if medically necessary. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
-Surgical benefits, not maternity benefits, apply to circumcision.
-We pay hospitalization and surgeon services (delivery) for non-maternity care the same as for illness and injury.
-Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
-Not covered: Surrogate mother services; services outside the service area; or any services with a non-participating provider.
+Surgical benefits, not maternity benefits, apply to circumcision. • We pay hospitalization and surgeon services (delivery) for non-maternity care the same as for illness and injury. • Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
+Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
+If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
+Not covered: Surrogate mother services; services outside the service area; or any services with a non- participating provider.
 All charges.
 All charges.
 Family Planning High Option Standard Option Contraceptive counseling on an annual basis.
-Nothing Nothing A range of voluntary family planning services, limited to: \$25 per office visit \$25 per office visit Voluntary sterilization (See Surgical procedures Section 5 (b)) Surgically implanted contraceptives Injectable contraceptive drugs (such as Depo provera) • Intrauterine devices (IUDs) • Diaphragms Note: We cover oral contraceptives under the prescription drug benefit.
-Not covered: All Charges.
-All Charges.
-Reversal of voluntary surgical sterilization
+Nothing Nothing A range of voluntary family planning services, limited to: \$25 per office visit \$25 per office visit • Voluntary sterilization (See Surgical procedures Section 5 (b)) Surgically implanted contraceptives • Injectable contraceptive drugs (such as Depo provera)